MfundoVala/hyper-dev/SectionA/JavaCodeReview.md

 **Style**

-The code mostly follows Java's standard naming conventions relatively readable, however the indentation isn't consistent and the code isn't properly commented in some cases.
+The code mostly follows Java's standard naming conventions, is relatively readable, however the indentation and spacing isn't consistent and the code isn't properly commented in some cases.
 Class name should be changed to Recursion and some function signatures should be changed to follow Java naming conventions.

 [See Java Code Conventions](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf)